 To ride a motorbike all the way from North to South over Vietnam is an unreal way to experience this fascinating country.
 Since Vietnam is long and narrow most of the main sites are within reach, crossing from North to South.

 We paid about $250 for a Chinese copy of a Honda Winn motorcycle.
 The average time of this ‘motorbike pilgrimage’ is about 3 weeks, but vary depending on how much time you spend driving and at each destination.

-Driving through mountain passes in the rain, surrounded by trucks and hundreds of motorbikes are definitely not a very safe journey.
+Driving through mountain passes in the rain, surrounded by trucks and hundreds of motorbikes is definitely not a very safe journey.
 It was definitely a lot of fun and sometimes entertaining, seeing whole families on a scooter or a bike transporting a pig or some live chickens!

 Campbell, Stingy Nomads

 30. Bao Lac Ethnic Market

 Bao Lac is a small rural village in the province of Cao Bang.
 This is located along the way from the Ha Giang extreme motorbike loop and Ban Gioc Waterfall on the Chinese border.

 On Sunday mornings the normally quiet village transforms into a lively market.
 The women and children from the surrounding Lolo ethnic villages descend from the mountains to the village.
 At the market, you will see lots of the Lolo people in their traditional dress with colorful scarves and silver garments.

 The market is an authentic way to experience the everyday life of these ethnic villagers.
 With hardly any tourists around you know this isn’t just for the show.
 Along the main road, you will find all sorts of fresh produce for sale.
-Mostly fresh vegetables, sugar cane, and other good grown in the mountains.
+Mostly fresh vegetables, sugar cane, and other goods grown in the mountains.

 I visited Bao Lac as part of my three month Vietnam motorbike trip.
 I suggest motorbiking to this small village is the best way to see it and the surrounding areas.